FLUX-SE/all_docs/en_US/spat_revolution_doc/Ecosystem_&_integration_Snapshot.md

 ## Recall a snapshot

 Recalling a snapshot will interpolate all the current properties with the stored values of the snapshot.
-Different options located on the "Snapshots/option recall" menu could alter the snapshot running:
+Different options located on the **Snapshot page** could alter the snapshot running:

+- Recall relative

+This option enable to keep differences between the current state and the current snapshots.
+More information about it [on the snapshot page section](Spat_Environment_Snapshot_Page.md)

+- Global

+This option enables to follow the global snapshot recall settings.
+It is also possible to setting up a particular one, disabling this option on the snapshot page.

 - Recall time